Multi-Factor Authentication for Business: Benefits, Methods, and Implementation

 How do we stop MFA fatigue attacks?

-Prevent MFA fatigue by disabling weaker methods like SMS, limiting push notification attempts to 1-3 per login, monitoring failed MFA events, training users never to approve unexpected logins, and enforcing conditional access policies that block logins from unusual locations.
+Prevent MFA fatigue by disabling weaker methods like SMS, limiting push notification attempts to 1–3 per login, monitoring failed MFA events, training users never to approve unexpected logins, and enforcing conditional access policies that block logins from unusual locations.
 If your authenticator app sends you dozens of notifications at once, that’s a sign an attacker is using your stolen password.
-Do not approve any of them.
+Don’t approve any of them.

 What type of MFA should we choose for our business?